RobertApikyan/http_rest/README.md

 ## Converters

 Converters are used to convert request and response bodies.
-Library sheep with a few default converters
+Library ships with a few default converters

 `MapToJsonRequestConverter` used to convert request's map body to JSON string.
 `JsonToMapResponseConverter` used to convert response body bytes to map object.